kfatehi/go_ruby_rce/README.md

 Only authorized users should be able to cause interactions with this program!

 This program provides a simple API for validation and execution of ruby scripts.
-It is designed to facilitate routine script verification and execution a web app.
+It is designed to facilitate script execution for Ruby on Rails apps where employees create ruby scripts for customer support purposes.

 The main web application should use it to do the following (via protected routes):